Entry search

 Paging

 Paging allows the number of results to be restricted to a defined count so that the results are easier to handle and ensures a response is returned quickly.
-The page index can also be specified to allow which set of results is to be returned.
-The page size is limited to a maximum of 10,000 however this is not recommended.
+The page index can also be specified to indicate the individual page of results to return.
+If you intend to page through the complete result set without any duplicates you should always specify an order by field.
+The page size is limited to a maximum of 10,000, however this is not recommended.

 // Create a query